PrateekSinghRajput/30_Hours_IoT_Workshop_Using_ESP32/README.md

    - Install libraries such as `DHT`, `OneWire`, `LiquidCrystal_I2C`, `MFRC522`, `Blynk`, etc., via the Library Manager

 5. **Upload & Test:**
-   - Select the correct ESP32 board and COM port
+   - Select the correct ESP32 board (Doit ESP32 Devkit v1) and COM port
    - Upload the sketch and observe the output on Serial Monitor, LCD, or connected devices

 ---